jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D90 28/10

 - Spent my coding time configuring webpack, got the basics.
 - Watched Testing workshop

 ### R3D91 29/10

 - Continued to code my portfolio.
 Resorted to create-react-app and Material Design Lite CSS framework
 - Tried to make tests.
 Feeling good

 ### R3D92 30/10

 - Continued my portfolio again.
 Seeing light on the design side.
 It's challenging but I see it.

 - Code my calculator.
 Done with the design.
 I'm now ready to hook redux.

+### R3D93 4/10

+- Read through react docs.
+Updated my notes.

+### R3D94 5/10

+- Coded calculator.
+Learned about `React.forwardRef()`.
+Basically it's like HOC.

+### R3D95 6/10

+- Implemented decimal in calculator.
+Made some challenging decisions on how to put decimal in the calculator